How can I troubleshoot false positives with AWS WAF?

 Identify the rules that are causing false positives

-- Open the WAF console and choose Go to AWS WAF.
+- Choose Go to AWS WAF.

 - Select the name of the Web ACL that you're testing.